gabrielecanepa/raw/README.md

 ### Image optimization

 Assets are automatically optimized using the action [gabrielecanepa/optimize-images](https://github.com/gabrielecanepa/optimize-images).
-The workflow additionally creates compressed WebP version of new images.
+The workflow is configured to create compressed WebP versions of new images.

 ### Releases